madsstoumann/elements/book/Link.md

 <a href="https://www.w3schools.com/tags/att_a_ping.asp" ping="/url?sa=t&amp;source=web&amp;rct=j&amp;url=https://www.w3schools.com/tags/att_a_ping.asp&amp;ved=2ahUKEwixrcD5g93mAhUqy8QBHRrVAN0QFjACegQIBBAB">...</a>
 ```

 As a user, you will only see the content of the `href`-attribute when you hover the link.
-You will _not see_ the list URI's in the `ping`-attribute, that will be POST'ed if you follow the link.
+You will _not see_ the list of URI's in the `ping`-attribute, that will be POST'ed if you follow the link.

 This is against the official recommendation: